-In January of 1950, Mr. Barham attended the Foundation Board Meeting as a Director-elect.
-When he was initially approached by Frank K. Houston, President of the Foundation, to join the Board, it was emphasized that he would be a "working member;" due to the illness of both Mr. Hildreth and Mr. Taliaferro, it was necessary to have a local member who could devote attention to the details of running Monticello.
-Mr. Barham agreed to take the responsibilities of supervising the operations at Monticello with the conditions that he was the sole person in charge in Charlottesville, that the Foundation books and files could be moved to his office, that the Foundation's architect be changed from Milton L. Grigg to Floyd Johnston, and that a furnace be installed in the house.
+In January of 1950, Barham attended the Foundation Board Meeting as a Director-elect.
+When he was initially approached by Frank K. Houston, President of the Foundation, to join the Board, it was emphasized that he would be a "working member"; due to the illness of both William Hildreth and Winston Taliaferro, it was necessary to have a local member who could devote attention to the details of running Monticello.
+Barham agreed to take the responsibilities of supervising the operations at Monticello with the conditions that he was the sole person in charge in Charlottesville, that the Foundation books and files could be moved to his office, that the Foundation's architect be changed from Milton L. Grigg to Floyd Johnston, and that a furnace be installed in the house.